-- Q. Did Mr. Hevert rely on a reasonable measure for the ERP? - A. No, he did not.
-Mr. Hevert estimates an ERP as high as 13.72%.
+Q. Did Mr. Hevert rely on a reasonable measure for the ERP?

+No. Mr. Hevert estimates an ERP as high as 12%.
 The ERP is one of three inputs in the CAPM equation, and it is one of the most single important factors for estimating the cost of equity in this case.
 As discussed above, I used three widely accepted methods for estimating the ERP, including consulting expert surveys, calculating the implied ERP based on aggregate market data, and considering the ERPs published by reputable analysts.
-The highest ERP found from my research and analysis is only 5.9%.
-This means that Mr. Hevert's ERP estimate of 14.23% is more than twice as high as the highest reasonable ERP I could find or calculate, and more than double the average ERP reported by thousands of firms and analysts across the country.
+The highest ERP found from my research and analysis is only 6.0%.
+This means that Mr. Hevert's ERP estimate is twice as high as the highest reasonable ERP I could either find or calculate.